Connected algebraic groups acting on three-dimensional Mori fibrations: Introduction

-Let us comment on the possible cases of Theorem~\ref{th:A}: \begin{enumerate} \item In this text a $\p^n$-bundle is always a Zariski locally trivial $\p^n$-bundle.
-The $\p^2$-bundles over $\p^1$ are simply given by $\RR_{m,n}= \P(\O_{\p^1}(-m) \oplus \O_{\p^1}(-n) \oplus \O_{\p^1})$ for some $m,n\ge 0$ (see {\upshape \S\ref{sec:first classification}\ref{DefiRmn}}).
-Their automorphism groups are easy to describe (see Lemma~\ref{lem:aut P2 bundle} and Remark~\ref{rk: aut decompo bundles over P1}). \item There are many distinct families of $\p^1$-bundles over $\p^2$ or over a Hirzebruch surface $\F_a$.
+Let us comment on the possible cases of Theorem~\ref{th:A}: \begin{enumerate} \item As explained before, very few Mori fibrations appear in Theorem~\ref{th:A}.
+In particular, there is no conic bundle that is not a $\p^1$-bundle and no del Pezzo fibration of degree $d\le 7$ (see Theorems~\ref{Thm:conic bundles} and \ref{Thm:MainQuadric} for more details). \item In this text a $\p^n$-bundle is always a Zariski locally trivial $\p^n$-bundle.
+The $\p^2$-bundles over $\p^1$ are simply given by $\RR_{m,n}= \P(\O_{\p^1}(-m) \oplus \O_{\p^1}(-n) \oplus \O_{\p^1})$ for some $m,n\ge 0$ (see {\upshape\S~\ref{sec:first classification}\ref{DefiRmn}}).
+Their automorphism groups are easy to describe (see Lemma~\ref{lem:aut P2 bundle}). \item There are many distinct families of $\p^1$-bundles over $\p^2$ or over a Hirzebruch surface $\F_a$.
 In \cite{BFT}, we focused on these and gave a classification of maximal ones in the case where $\car(\k)=0$. \item The Umemura quadric fibrations $\QQ_g\to \p^1$ are studied in Section~\ref{quadric fibrations}.
-They are parametrised by classes of hyperrelliptic curves, and then form an infinite dimensional family.
-Their automorphism group is however simply $\PGL_2$ (or an extension by $\G_m$ in a very special case, but in this case $\Autz(\QQ_g)$ is conjugate to a strict subgroup of $\Autz(Q)=\PSO_5$ with $Q \subseteq \P^4$ a smooth quadric hypersurface). \item The case of Fano threefolds is less understood.
+They are parametrised by classes of hyperelliptic curves, and then form an infinite dimensional family.
+Their automorphism group is however simply $\PGL_2$ (or an extension by $\G_m$ in a very special case, but in this case $\Autz(\QQ_g)$ is conjugated to a strict subgroup of $\Autz(Q)=\PSO_5$ with $Q \subseteq \P^4$ a smooth quadric hypersurface). \item The case of Fano threefolds is less understood.
 There is for the moment no complete classification of their automorphism groups, except in the smooth case and over an algebraically closed field of characteristic zero \cite[Theorem 1.1.2]{KPS}. \end{enumerate}